munificent/craftinginterpreters/book/calls-and-functions.md

 soon as we compile the name, before we compile the body.
 That way the name can be referenced inside the body without generating an error.

-We do need one check, though:
+We do need one check, though.

 ^code check-depth (1 before, 1 after)